-Where practically possible, home-working arrangements have been applied for Ben’s office-based employees.
+Home-working arrangements have now been applied to all Ben’s head office-based employees.
 As always, we know that our care and Lynwood Village employees will be prepared to work as flexibly as possible to ensure adequate cover arrangements during this period.

 The safety of all vulnerable people living at Ben sites and our employees is of utmost importance to Ben, so we will continue to do everything we can to mitigate against the risk of infection.
 We will continue to follow Government guidelines and respond accordingly.